 Venezuela recorded a total of 427,000 tourists in 2017, ranking 140th in the world in absolute terms.

-Without including the size of a country, such a ranking list may not be very meaningful.
-By putting the tourist numbers in relation to the population of Venezuela, the result is much more comparable picture: With 0.013 tourists per resident, Venezuela ranked 185th in the world.
+That smaller countries regularly perform lower in a comparison of the absolute number of guests, is obvious.
+By putting the tourist numbers in relation to the population of Venezuela, the result is much more comparable picture: With 0.015 tourists per resident, Venezuela ranked 185th in the world.
 In South America, it ranked 12th.

 Venezuela generated around 546.00 million US Dollar in the tourism sector alone.
 This corresponds to 0.11 percent of its the gross domestic product.Back to overview: Venezuela